A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Appendix

 \subsection{Proof of Theorem \ref{thm:frt}}

-Before we present the proof, let us point out that control systems can be regarded as a special case of systems with disturbance when the disturbance set $D$ in \eqref{eq:dynamics} is set to a singleton (e.g. $D = \{0\}$ without loss of generality, which results in $\dstb(t)\equiv0$).
-Under this point of view, it is easily checked that a set $S$ is \textit{robustly} control invariant if and only if it is control invariant by using Lemmas \ref{eq:ci_tangent} and \ref{eq:rci_tangent}.
-As such, we will present the proof of Theorem \ref{thm:frt} only in terms of systems with disturbance \eqref{eq:dynamics}.

-For the formal proof of Theorem \ref{thm:frt}, we have to reason about the backward flow of the dynamics, as in \eqref{eq:backward_dynamics_no_d} and \eqref{eq:backward_dynamics}.
-In order to do so, we first consider the notion of backward control invariance, the mirrored version of the forward control invariance.
+For the proof of Theorem~\ref{thm:frt}, we have to reason about the backward flow of the dynamics, as in \eqref{eq:backward_dynamics}.
+Thus, we first consider the notion of backward control invariance, the mirrored version of the forward control invariance.

 \begin{definition}[Robustly \textit{backward} control invariant] A set $S\in \R^n$ is robustly \textit{backward} control invariant (under \eqref{eq:dynamics}) if for all $x \in S$, for all $\BWstrategy\in\BWStrategy$, for any $\epsilon > 0$ and time $T > 0$, there exists a backward control signal $\BWctrl\in\BWcfset$ such that $\BWtraj(t)\in S + B_\epsilon$ for all $t\in[-T,0]$, where $\BWtraj$ solves \eqref{eq:backward_dynamics}. \end{definition}